Skip main navigation

 What do the terms race, color, national origin, and ancestry mean?

-"Ancestry" refers to the country, nation, tribe or other identifiable group of people from which a person descends.
-It can also refer to the physical, cultural or linguistic characteristics of the person's ancestors.
+The term ancestry refers to the country, nation, tribe, or other identifiable group from which you descend.
+It can also refer to the physical, cultural, or linguistic characteristics of your ancestors.

-It can be unlawful for an employer to establish a rule requiring that employees speak English in the workplace.
-Such policies may be justified on a limited basis if they are necessary to the functioning of the employer's business, such as when the employee is required to communicate with English speaking customers.
-A rule that requires English at all times, including breaks and lunch periods, is rarely justified.
+It may be unlawful for your employer to require you to speak English in the workplace.
+Such policies may be justified on a limited basis if it's necessary for business, such as when you are communicating with English speaking customers.
+A rule that requires you always speak English, including while on your breaks and lunch periods, is rarely justified.

-Similarly, an employer may not discriminate against an individual because they have an accent unless the accent interferes with their ability to perform their job duties.
+Similarly, your employer may not discriminate against you because you have an accent unless your accent interferes with your ability to perform your job duties.

 How does the Immigration Reform and Control Act (IRCA) relate to the anti-discrimination law?

-While the Immigration Reform and Control Act (IRCA) prohibits hiring of unauthorized workers, it also prohibits employers from singling out or otherwise treating persons differently because they are foreign born, "foreign-looking", have "foreign-sounding" names, or speak with an accent.
+While the Immigration Reform and Control Act (IRCA) prohibits employers from hiring unauthorized workers, it also prohibits them from treating you differently because you speak with an accent, are foreign born, "foreign-looking", have a "foreign-sounding" name.

-Can a person be passed over for a job because of an accent or language skill level?
+Can an employer pass me over for a job because of my accent or language skill level?

-An employer may not refuse to hire an applicant who is reasonably able to meet job performance requirements, despite an accent or less than perfect language skills.
-However an employer may reject an applicant whose language skill level is such that it would significantly interfere with job performance.
+An employer may not refuse to hire you because of your accent or language skill level if you are reasonably able to perform the job requirements.
+An employer may reject your application if your language skill level would significantly interfere with your job performance.

-Can a person be discriminated against for associating with a person of another race or national origin group?
+Can I be discriminated against for associating with someone of another race or national origin?

-No. The law prohibits discrimination against a person based on the race or national origin of a spouse, family member, friend or associate.
-Likewise, the law forbids discrimination against an individual because of his membership in an organization that advances the interests of a certain racial or national origin group.
+No. The law prohibits employers from discriminating against you because of the race or national origin of your spouse, a family member, or friend or associate.
+Likewise, the law prohibits an employer from discriminating against you for your membership in an organization that advances the interests of a certain racial or national origin group.

 Can employers fill jobs without advertising in public?